pedrocaixeta/pylovo_fork/docs/source/grid_generation/index.rst

 * A short graphical summary of the grid generation is provided.
 * The main resources and interfaces to generate and visualise grids.
 * The steps of the building data import are explained.
+* How to use the interactive Transformer Map UI for managing transformer data.
 * There is a more detailed explanation of the grid generation process.
 * The underlying database structure of Pylovo.